-Bill and I watched ‘The Social Dilemma’ the other night.
+Bill and I watched ‘The Social Dilemma’ recently.
 It’s a documentary about the how social media manipulates human psychology – including how using it contributes to poor self esteem, anxiety and depression.
 I tell you, it was pretty concerning, as well as thought-provoking.

 One of the problems with social media for mental health is the pressure to present our best selves online.
 The best of our pictures, angles, memories, family activities – you name it.
 Let’s be honest – it’s tempting for all of us to present the world with an unrealistic picture of what we look and live like.